rlane/oort3/shared/api/README.md

 ## Radar

-Radar in Oort is modeled as a beam that can be pointed in any direction and which has a width between 1/360 of a circle to a full circle.
+Radar in Oort is modeled as a beam that can be pointed in any direction and which has a beam width between 1/360 to 1/16 of a circle.
 Enemy ships illuminated by this beam reflect an amount of energy proportional to their radar cross section (larger for larger ships).
 The radar can return one contact per tick.
-Any changes to heading/width/filtering take effect on the next tick.
+Any changes to radar heading/width/filtering take effect on the next tick.

 The position and velocity returned for a contact will have error inversely related to the signal strength.